-Green Key Eco-Rating
+Green Key Eco-Rating by Green Key Global

 Green Key Global is a leading international environmental certification body offering a suite of sustainability programs designed specifically for the lodging industry.
 For more than 20 years its flagship program, the Green Key Eco-Rating Program, has been evaluating, auditing and certifying lodging properties based on their commitment to sustainable operations.
 In support of this, Green Key Global also works diligently to educate members on the value these initiatives have on an environmental, social, cultural and economic level.
 An affordable, comprehensive assessment for independent and branded properties of all sizes, the Green Key Program strives to inspire and complement ongoing CSR activities of its members.

-Green Star Hotel Certificate
+Green Star Hotel Standard

-The Green Star Hotel Certificate for tourist’s accommodation businesses is awarded to tourist accommodations in Egypt for their commitment in the field of environmentally friendly management and social responsibility.
+The Green Star Hotel for tourist’s accommodation businesses is awarded to tourist accommodations in Egypt for their commitment in the field of environmentally friendly management and social responsibility.
 The Green Star Hotel Certification Programme is a national certification and capacity building programme under the patronage of the Egyptian Ministry of Tourism.
 It has been developed as a public private project between the key stakeholders from the German and Egyptian tourism market , the Egyptian tourism authorities and the German International Cooperation to enhance the quality and environmental awareness and raise the competiveness and environmental performance of the Egyptian tourist accommodation industry.
 By starting with the key sector in the Egyptian tourism industry, the hotel sector, a first step is taken to move the whole tourism sector towards more sustainability.
 On the long run, other sectors such as cruise ships and diving should follow.

-Green Tourism Active
+Green Tourism Active Standard

 Green Tourism Active (GT-Active) is a global sustainability assessment and certification organisation.
 The GTA certification programs offer a forward thinking and leading global standard with in-depth focus on environmental, socio-economic, cultural and conservation performance and compliance in accordance with rigorous GSTC criteria and leading international developments.
 GTA focusses on sustainable travel and tourism partners and destinations.